Digital Banking

 TIMVERO and Plumery forge strategic partnership to transform digital banking

-TIMVERO, creator of timveroOS, the groundbreaking lending operating system, and Plumery, the innovative provider of a holistic digital engagement platform for banking, today unveiled a strategic partnership.
+TIMVERO and Plumery, the innovative provider of a holistic digital engagement platform for banking, today unveiled a strategic partnership.

 Three mistakes banks make when building a digital banking solution